robocorp/robocorp/README.md

 > ⭐️ First, please star the repo - your support is highly appreciated!

 - 🚩 Issues – our [GitHub Issues](https://github.com/robocorp/robocorp/issues) is kept up to date with bugs, improvements, and feature requests
-- 🙋 Help - refer to the [/docs](repo documentation) and you are welcom to [join our Community Slack](https://robocorp-developers.slack.com/) if you experience any difficulty getting setup
+- 🙋 Help - you are welcome to [join our Community Slack](https://robocorp-developers.slack.com/) if you experience any difficulty getting setup
 - 🌟 Recognition – [PR's](https://github.com/robocorp/robocorp/pulls) are welcome!
 - 🔐 Security – TODO